What sets Grossman apart from other camps?

 What is the Jewish content of the camp?

 Grossman promotes informal Jewish education.
 Campers will learn traditions, customs and values of Judaism through example, music, a weekly Oneg Shabbat, weekly themes and special program days.
 In addition, our younger campers have a period of Jewish culture once a week.
-The Kehilla unit, designed for children from observant backgrounds, offers a full camp experience with daily prayer and special sessions to study the weekly parsha (Torah portion).
+Orthodox-integrated bunks, designed for children from observant backgrounds, offer a full camp experience with daily prayer and special sessions to study the weekly parsha (Torah portion).

 Does my child have to have a strong Jewish background to attend and feel comfortable at Grossman?